 Weingart SD, Trueger NS, Wong N, Scofi J, Singh N, Rudolph SS.
 Delayed Sequence Intubation: A Prospective Observational Study Annals of Emergency Medicine.
 2015; 65(4):349-355.

-Justin Morgenstern.
-Respiratory distress: An emergency medicine approach, First10EM, 2020.
+Morgenstern, J. Respiratory distress: An emergency medicine approach, First10EM, January 6, 2020.
 Available at: